ajtulloch/tullo-ch/contents/articles/speeding-up-isotonic-regression/index.md

 Thus, it seemed promising to seek to improve the performance of this code.
-Profiling (using `Instruments.app` on OS X) indicated that the heavy memory allocation and the list pop were the key causes of slowdown, so an efficient Cython implementation of PAVA seemed a natural choice.
+Profiling (using `Instruments.app` on OS X) indicated that the heavy memory allocation and the list `pop` were the key causes of slowdown, so an efficient Cython implementation of PAVA seemed a natural choice.
+PAVA can be implemented entirely in-place (so no additionally memory allocations are needed) and does not require any operations beyond indexing into arrays, so can be efficiently compiled by Cython.

 Once a simple benchmarking script had been written (to quickly validate performance improvements), we set about implementing PAVA.